Purchase a Property in Estonia

 If the buyer is interested in immigration to Estonia, our team can assist.

 Who can buy real estate properties in Estonia?

 Estonia provides good investment opportunities when it comes to real estate properties mainly because foreign citizens or companies have the same possibilities to purchase properties as Estonian citizens do.
 There are only few restrictions when it comes to foreign entities wanting to purchase a real estate property in Estonia.
 Foreign investors or citizens residing outside the European Unions are not allowed to buy real estate properties on four Estonian islands (Saaremaa, Hiiumaa, Vormsi and Muhu) and are not allowed to purchase over 10 hectares of forest or agricultural land plots.

-Our team of lawyers in Estonia can give you more details about the Restrictions on Acquisition of Immovables Act, the law that stipulates the restrictions to purchase property in the aforementioned sea islands for national defense reasons.
+Our team of immigration lawyers in Estonia can give you more details about the Restrictions on Acquisition of Immovables Act, the law that stipulates the restrictions to purchase property in the aforementioned sea islands by foreign nationals, for national defense reasons.
 We can also help you with information about other requirements or conditions imposed by the Estonian Ministry of the Interior.

 What are the pre-purchase steps?

 The most important step when purchasing real estate property in Estonia is to verify the owner and the property to be bought.
 The buyer is advised to check if the property is registered with the Estonian Land Register.
 According to the Estonian laws, real estate properties not registered with the Land Register are considered movable properties.
 The property must also be checked for encumbrances, such as mortgages.
 The buyer is also advised to verify if the owner has any unpaid bills or debts with the authorities.